loentar/ngrest/README.md

 }
 ```

-After that you can start your project again and test newly added "add" operation from service tester.
+After that, click on the service name in service tester to see and test new `add` operation.